Work with us

 At Tudor, our commitment to people and culture is about ensuring that the principles of Justice, Equity, Diversity, Inclusion and Belonging underpin everything we do.

-We are a small and growing staff team, with a deep commitment to using a systems thinking approach to move toward a world as it should be.
+We are a growing staff team, with a deep commitment to using a systems thinking approach to move toward a world as it should be.
 Our mission is to advance racial justice by resourcing power within communities and our staff are at the heart of making this happen.

 We work closely together to reimagine grant-making approaches, this takes bravery to stand by our convictions and hold each other to account, creativity to imagine something different and curiosity to be able to think deeply and be open to learning from our grant partners and communities.